Phineas and Ferb: Premise

-The show follows the adventures of stepbrothers Phineas Flynn and Ferb Fletcher, who live in the fictional city of Danville in an unspecified tri-state area, as they seek ways to occupy their time during their summer vacation.
-Often these adventures involve elaborate, life-sized and ostensibly dangerous construction projects.
-Phineas' older sister Candace Flynn has two obsessions: exposing Phineas and Ferb's schemes and ideas, and winning the attention of a boy named Jeremy.
-Meanwhile, the boys' pet platypus Perry acts as a secret agent for an all-animal government organization called the O.W.C.A. ("Organization Without a Cool Acronym"), fighting Dr. Heinz Doofenshmirtz.
+The series follows the adventures of stepbrothers Phineas Flynn and Ferb Fletcher.
+They live in the fictional city of Danville in an unspecified tri-state area, as they seek ways to occupy their time during their "104 days of summer vacation".
+Often these adventures involve elaborate, life-sized, and ostensibly dangerous construction projects, which are usually unrealistic in scale given the protagonists' ages (and sometimes physically impossible).
+The stepbrothers primarily share their adventures with their friends Isabella Garcia-Shapiro, their neighbor from across the street who has a crush on Phineas, and Baljeet Tjinder and Buford Van Stomm, a nerd and bully duo of frenemies.
+Phineas's older sister Candace has two obsessions: unveiling Phineas and Ferb's schemes and ideas to her mother, and winning the attention of a boy named Jeremy.